"London Group RM Appeal"

 |Photo © EnsignBus Company|

-an appeal to preserve one of London's iconic buses, i.e. a RouteMaster.
+In 2004 the London Group of the South Devon Railway Association launched an appeal to preserve one of London’s iconic buses, i.e. a Routemaster.

-If you'd like to help us then please contact the for details.
+If you’d like to help us keep RM1872 on the road then please contact the for details.

-Since the vehicle is being purchased by the South Devon Railway Trust we can make full use of our charitable status and so all donations (no matter how small) can be Gift Aided.
+Since the vehicle was purchased by the South Devon Railway Trust we made full use of our charitable status and so all donations (no matter how small) could be Gift Aided.
 Click here for the form.

-It is our intention that the 'bus will augment Ron Greet's fleet of vintages 'buses which provide such an excellent to Buckfastleigh and local environs for our customers during the year.
+It was our intention that the ’bus augmented Ron Greet’s fleet of vintages ’buses which provided such an excellent service to Buckfastleigh and local environs for our customers until his retirement.
+A new is now provided by South Devon Railway Road Services Limited.

 Update 18th November 2004